 This specialty of Zagorje has spread to other areas in Croatia, all the way to Dalmatia, where roast turkey reared in the hinterland, is also considered an excellent dish.
 Turkey is a part of a long tradition of poultry farming, not only in the Croatian Zagorje region, but throughout Central Croatia, especially in the Varaždin area and Međimurje.
 Domestically bred chicken, roosters or baby chickens which, in their quality, are essentially different from those artificially bred, are regularly on the menu in this Croatian region, both in households and in restaurants.
 Poultry is prepared in various ways, baked, fried, boiled, grilled and in perkelt.
 Organic eggs, in quality and colour, also vary considerably from eggs bought in supermarkets, and is very often baked in lard, commonly used in other cooking too.
-When it comes to poultry, ducks and geese are among the polje, which has plenty of water and has a long tradition of superior breeding and preparation.
+When it comes to poultry, ducks and geese are among the when it comes to poultry, ducks and geese are among the praised specialties, which gourmets claim are the best in Turopolje, which has plenty of water and has a long tradition of superior breeding and preparation.